-Drivers who engage in any conduct prohibited by this policy, who refuse to take a required drug or alcohol test, or who exceed the acceptable limits for the respective tests shall no longer be allowed to perform safety-sensitive functions.
-Actions regarding their continued employment shall be taken in relation to their inability to perform these functions and could include termination or non-renewal of their contract of employment.
+Drivers who engage in any conduct prohibited by this policy, who refuse to take a required drug or alcohol test, or who exceed the acceptable limits for the respective tests shall no longer be allowed to preform safety-sensitive functions.
+Actions regarding their continued employment shall be taken in relation to their inability to perform these functions and could include termination or non-renewal of their contract for employment.

-Drivers who exhibit signs of violating the prohibitions of this policy relating to alcohol or controlled substances shall not be allowed to perform or continue to perform safety-sensitive functions if they exhibit those signs during, just preceding, or just after the period of the work day that the driver is required to be in compliance with the provisions of this policy.
+Drivers who exhibit signs of violation the prohibitions of this policy relating to alcohol or controlled substances shall not be allowed to perform or continue to perform safety-sensitive functions if they exhibit those signs during, just preceding, or just after the period of the work day that the driver is required to be in compliance with the provisions of this policy.
 This action shall be based on specific, contemporaneous, articulable observations concerning the behavior, speech, or body odors of the driver.
 The Superintendent or his/her designee shall require the driver to submit to "reasonable suspicion" tests for alcohol and controlled substances.
-The direction to submit to such tests must be made just before, just after, or during the time the driver is performing safety-sensitive functions.
-If circumstances prohibit the testing of the driver the superintendent or his/her designee shall remove the driver from reporting for, or remaining on, duty for a minimum of 24 hours from the time the observation was made triggering the driver's removal from duty.
+The direction to submit to such tests must be made just before, just after, or during the time the driver is performing safety-sensitive function.
+If circumstances prohibit the testing of the driver, the Superintendent or his designee shall remove the driver from reporting for, or remaining on, duty for a minimum of 24 hours from the time the observation was made in triggering the driver's removal from duty.

-If the results of an alcohol test administered to a driver is equal to or greater than 0.02, but less than 0.04, the driver shall be prohibited from performing safety-sensitive functions for a period not less than 24 hours from the time the test was administered.
-Unless the loss of duty time triggers other employment consequence policies, no further actions against the driver is authorized by this policy for test results showing an alcohol concentration of less than 0.04.
+If the results for an alcohol test administered to a driver are equal to or greater than 0.02, but less than 0.04, the driver shall be prohibited from performing safety-sensitive functions for a period not less than 24 hours from the time the test was administered.
+Unless the loss of duty triggers other employment consequence policies, no further action against the driver is authorized by this policy for the results showing alcohol concentration of less than 0.04.